Jury holds pharmacies responsible for role in opioid crisis

 It was one of five trials so far this year in the U.S. to test claims brought by governments against parts of the drug industry over the toll of prescription painkillers.

-Trials against drugmakers in New York and distribution companies in Washington state are underway now.
+Trials against drugmakers in New York and distribution companies in Washington state are underway.
 A trial of claims against distribution companies in West Virginia has wrapped up, but the judge has not yet given a verdict.

 Earlier in November, a California judge ruled in favor of top drug manufacturers in a lawsuit with three counties and the city of Oakland.
 The judge said the governments hadn’t proven that the pharmaceutical companies used deceptive marketing to increase unnecessary opioid prescriptions and create a public nuisance.